-WHERE DID WE STAY?
-We rented (incredibly affordable!) hotel rooms through hotels.com at the Hotel Hayat, but upon arriving, we were directed a few kilometres out of the city to the apartments on the hills.
-While the accommodations looked clean and comfortable, for a 2 day stay they were way out of the way.
+WHERE WE STAYED: We rented (incredibly affordable!) hotel rooms at the Hotel Hayat, but upon arriving, we were directed a few kilometres out of the city to the apartments on the hills.
+While the accommodations looked clean and comfortable, for a 2 day stay they were out of the way.
 So we decided to upgrade to the hostel rooms just a 10 min. walk from Baščaršija and for only a few euros more.
 The hostel is actually just behind the main hotel, and has a great deal of old-world charm.
 I’d recommend doing the same, and asking at reception, since the three-types of accommodations offered by Hayat can be a bit confusing.

 BEST MEAL: You cannot visit this city without stuffing yourself with ćevapi (grilled kebabs) with onion and kajmak on a warm pita.
 Try the legendary Željo’s Restaurant.
 (This is a roughly translated saying describing the coveted food: “Those who haven’t eaten ćevapi at Željo, live without purpose, entombed in darkness.”
 Dramatic, I know!)
 Don’t forget to wash them down with a pint of local Sarajevsko brew, but you’ll have to get it across the street, since the more traditional establishments don’t serve alcohol.
 Don’t worry, they actually let you take your food there with you.
 And for breakfast, you’ve got to have burek (meat pie) with yogurt (the delicious kind you drink, not eat with a spoon).

 NATURAL HIGH: The steep and narrow drive into the city surrounded by the Dinaric Alps can be stressful for the faint of heart.
 The views however are well worth it.
 It’s also the kind of drive that makes you consider the recent, tragic history of Sarajevo—its positioning between the green hills from which it was shelled.